hssb-racers/racers-ledger/README.md

 BepInEx: https://github.com/BepInEx/BepInEx/releases (You want the x64 .zip.)

-This mod (click [here or on the Releases tab](https://git.sariya.dev/sariya/racers-ledger/releases) and download the `.zip` file of the latest release)
+This mod (click [here or on the Releases tab](https://github.com/hssb-racers/racers-ledger/releases/latest) and download the `.zip` file for your operating system )

 ## Installation